Russian armoured train Yenisei: History

+The train is one of at least six armored trains confirmed to be operated by the Russian Army, contrary to earlier beliefs.

 Not much is known on Yenisei's military service outside of Russian claims that it was primarily used for refugee evacuation.
+Its operation is reportedly under the command of the Russian Central Military District (CMD).

 In December 2023, however, new videos emerged showcasing an armoured train exercise.
 The train - likely to be Yenisei given the presence of a loaded BMP-2 - was conducting a new form of engagement procedure that was more 'front-line' than the traditional 'rear-line' logistical support role it was originally given.
 In this exercise, the train would quickly load one or two BMP-2s with its optimum personnel before entering near the front-lines to swiftly drop off heavy equipment and personnel and then promptly disengaging from the battle scene.
 Given the dominance of Russian rail-lines in Eastern Ukraine that streamlines Russian logistics, the exercise indicates a change in Russian armoured train tactics, with trains such as Yenisei becoming an important asset for resource distribution and armed transportation across the occupied areas.